Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Add a custom GUI post-crash to better share the crash information and link to the DJ2 discord (Crash Assistant)
 - Add an early warning when attempting to load Essential (Crash Assisant)
 - Switch to the Alfheim lighting engine, improving lighting performance (Alfheim)
+- Enable JEI ResourceID searching as required prefix by default

 ## Text and Quest Updates: